vinaya-thimmappa/ISB_FP1/README.md

 This repository contains a machine learning project for predicting stock prices using a regression model.
 The project includes a Streamlit application for a user-friendly frontend interface.

+## TODO
+Data collection automation
+Model running should be part of ETL Pipeline, Currently it is manually running and generates CSV Files This csv file is given has input to frontend which reads and then display the needed graph

 ## Project Overview

 The goal of this project is to use historical stock price data to predict future prices by applying regression analysis.
 The machine learning model is trained on features like historical prices, volume, and possibly other financial indicators.